 Are you looking for great souvenirs on your Bimini vacation?
 Rent a golf cart or grab a taxi into Alice Town.
 There you will find Bimini’s version of a straw market.
 Straw hats, hand-woven baskets, and colorful blankets are just some of the treasures that can be found at the market.
 Bargaining is expected; you should be prepared to haggle for the best price.
 The market is open every day from sunrise to sunset, and it’s the perfect place to find a unique souvenir to take home.

 Dolphin House Museum

 Located in Bimini’s Alice Town, the Dolphin House Museum is a must-see for tourists looking for things to do in the Bahamas.
 The museum offers insight into the history of the island and its relationship with gracious sea creatures such as dolphins.
 Visitors can explore captured images, including photographs and recordings from local fishermen, that showcase what life used to be like on Bimini Island.
 They can also enjoy artwork created by master dolphin whisperer Joe Tipingee, who has had face-to-face interactions with hundreds of dolphins over his lifetime.

 Relax on Radio Beach

-In Alice Town, Radio Beach is a beautiful beach enjoyed by locals and vacationers.
 The easiest way to get there is by golf cart or taxi.
 The beach is not usually crowded, the water is clear blue, and there are tons of shells and sea glass.
 Grab a bite to eat or grab a cold drink from a restaurant and enjoy the day.

-Alexandrea Sumuel is the founder of Wander With Alex, where she provides vacationers and travel enthusiasts with trip ideas, travel guides, news, and itineraries.
+Alexandrea Sumuel is a travel writer and the founder of the Wander With Alex travel blog, where she provides vacationers and travel enthusiasts with trip ideas, travel guides, news, and itineraries.
 She travels to experience, eat, and explore-- and, on occasion, escape!
-Alex’s mission is to help people travel better.
+Alex’s mission is to help people travel a little easier.